Scientific name: Sambucus nigra L. ssp. canadensis (American elderberry)

 There are a few varieties of elderberry.
 Black elderberries have well-documented medicinal properties.
 There is a native European variety and many cultivated varieties that can be purchased online or at nurseries.
 There are also blue and red elderberries.
 Blue berried varieties are edible but of unknown medicinal use and red berried varieties are toxic.

 Elderberry trees like moist, fertile soil and full sun.
-They can be found in the wild growing near bodies of water or in clearings or the edges of forested areas.
+They can be found in the wild, growing near bodies of water, in clearings, or on the edges of forested areas.
 It likes to grow in thickets sending up many new suckers from the root system to form new trunks around the base of existing trees.7

 Some people may confuse elderberry and water hemlock.
 However, they are relatively easy to tell apart since elder is a shrub, meaning it has bark, while water hemlock is herbaceous, meaning it has hollow green and purple stems.8 Elder is also not to be confused with walnut (Juglans regia) which has alternately arranged leaves.